RocketPy-Team/RocketPy/docs/user/first_simulation.rst

 .. tip::

-    It is recomended that RocketPy is ran in a Jupyter Notebook.
+    It is recommended that RocketPy is ran in a Jupyter Notebook.
 This way, the results can be easily plotted and analyzed.

 The first step to set up a simulation, we need to first import the classes